|

 aduial, híril nín.
 Hentmirë i eneth nínthough

-I do not speak very much Elvish yet.
+I do not speak very much Elvish as yet.

 Who are you? asked Alatáriël, coolly.